GrrrDog/Java-Deserialization-Cheat-Sheet/README.md

 [JexBoss](https://github.com/joaomatosf/jexboss)

 ##### JNDI/LDAP
-- When we control an adrress for lookup of JNDI (context.lookup(address))
+- When we control an adrress for lookup of JNDI (context.lookup(address) and can have backconnect from a server
 - [Full info](#a-journey-from-jndildap-manipulation-to-remote-code-execution-dream-land)
 - [JNDI remote code injection](http://zerothoughts.tumblr.com/post/137769010389/fun-with-jndi-remote-code-injection)